-"Eternal judgment."
-About which we no little or nothing because it is not often preached.
+- “Eternal judgment.”
+About which we no little or nothing because it is seldom preached.

 It is impossible for those who have once been enlightened, who have tasted the heavenly gift, who have shared in the Holy Spirit, who have tasted the goodness of the word of God and the powers of the coming age.
 (Hebrews 4:4,5)